samcwitte/PCB-Design-Battle/README.md

 This design battle was to take place over the course of 2 hours, during which the participants and I would have to complete the schematic capture and PCB layout.
 Here's the design guidelines we were given:

-`"Design a small, battery-powered PCB that reads temperature and sends the data wirelessly to a mobile app.
+> Design a small, battery-powered PCB that reads temperature and sends the data wirelessly to a mobile app.
 The device must also indicate the temperature locally, this could be a display, an LED (flashing speed or color indicates temp), or something else creative.
 You can use any MCU, sensor, wireless method, and battery type (rechargeable, coin cells, or alkalines).
-You have 2 hours to complete the design."`
+You have 2 hours to complete the design.

 There are two folders in this repository.
 - `ESP_32_Battle` is my official end result of the 2 hour battle